 \section{Field expansion via spherical wave functions}

-Assume a particle positioned inside an infinite, homogeneous, and isotropic medium.
-The particle is illuminated by an electromagnetic field.
-The total electric field in the spatial domain outside and around the particle at a frequency $\omega$ consists of the incident and scattered field.
+Assume a particle positioned inside an infinite, non-isotropic, linear, homogeneous, and isotropic medium.
+An electromagnetic field illuminates the particle.
+The total electric field in the spatial domain outside and around the particle at an angular frequency $\omega$ consists of the incident and scattered fields.
 Each of these fields can be expanded using vector spherical harmonics (VSH) as \cite{mishchenko2002scattering} as,

-with $q^v_{jm}$ and $b^v_{jm}$, $j=\{1,2,3\}$, $m=\{-j,j\}$, $v=\{{\rm e,m}\}$, the electric/magnetic incident and scattered field expansion coefficients, respectively.
+with $q^v_{jm}$ and $b^v_{jm}$, $j=\{1,2,3\}$, $m=\{-j,...,j\}$, $v=\{{\rm e,m}\}$, the electric/magnetic incident and scattered field expansion coefficients, respectively.
 The wavenumber $k$ corresponds to the medium that surrounds the particle, and $r > r_c$, with $r_c$ being the radius of the sphere that circumscribes the particle.
 Moreover, the VSH functions are defined as,

-with $l=1$ for the incident field and $l=3$ for the scattered one.
-Additionally, $z^{(1)}_j(x) = j_j(x)$ is the spherical Bessel function of the first kind, while $z^{(3)}_j(x) = h_j(x)$ is the spherical Hankel function of the first kind.
+with $l=1$ for the incident field and $l=3$ for the scattered one. $z^{(1)}_j(x) = j_j(x)$ is the spherical Bessel function of the first kind, while $z^{(3)}_j(x) = h_j(x)$ is the spherical Hankel function of the first kind.
 Finally, $P^{m}_j(x)$ is the associated Legendre polynomial.

 The scattering coefficients can be calculated, using the orthogonality relations, as a function of the incident field via the following formulas,